AugmenTab/communib33/README.md

 I'd like to present my proposal for a Nifty Island community Discord bot - Communib33!

-Simply put, Communib33 is a Discord bot intended to track community involvement and interaction on the Nifty Island Pirates server.
+Simply put, Communib33 is a Discord bot intended to track community involvement and interaction on the Nifty Island server.
 It introduces a Kudos system, which allows users to give each other props for sharing interesting articles, incredible art or music, helpful comments, great memes, or other excellent posts that contribute to the net value of the community as a whole.
 Community members will also be able to earn kudos by directly growing the server - one kudos per member that joins from one of your invite links.
 User kudos counts could then be used for all sorts of things, like tickets in a giveaway or qualification for special roles.

 Currently, the bot is just a prototype.
 A few of the features are implemented, though not to their fullest potential.
 It is also hosted on my PC, and all the instructions below demonstrate how to do the same; the final version would obviously have to be hosted in the Cloud someplace.